 Scientifically Proven: Tests Conducted at 2 Laboratories

 Taking reference to the three-ply design of surgical face mask (water resistant outer layer, middle layer for filtration, inner layer for moisture absorbent), the Taskforce has assessed different materials in developing the DIY face mask.
 Three tests were conducted in the laboratories of the CUHK and the HKSP:

 1.Scan the fiber structure under an electronic microscope;

 The tests conducted by the Taskforce covered 2 aspects: re-using surgical masks and testing DIY face masks.

 The test on re-using surgical masks included washing and sterilizing the surgical masks (spraying 75% alcohol hand rub on the outer layer and washing surgical mask with 60°C soap water).
 Examination under an electronic microscope revealed that the outer layer of the surgical mask was damaged, losing its filtration and water-resistant functions.
 The fiber in the middle layer was also damaged, shrunk and deformed that adversely affected the filtration ability and lost its protection.

-The Taskforce alerted the public to avoid washing or sterilizing any part of the surgical masks using water, alcohol, dish-washing solution, hand wash, soap or any kind of detergent.
+The Taskforce alerted the public to avoid washing or sterilizing any part of the surgical masks using water, alcohol, detergents, hand wash, soap or any kind of sterilizations.

 (Image 1) - water resistant outer layer of a standard surgical mask